spencerchubb/kociemba/README.md

 # kociemba

-curl localhost:4000/solve?f=DUUBULDBFRBFRRULLLBRDFFFBLURDBFDFDRFRULBLUFDURRBLBDUDL

-Rubik's Cube solver and scrambler for Go.
+Rubik's Cube solver and scrambler accessible via http.
 The solver is based on Herbert Kociemba's two-phase algorithm.
 Further improvements were made by Shuang Chen to make the search much faster and require less memory.

-The code is basically a Go wrapper around Java.

 # Usage